-As God's chosen people, clothe yourselves with compassion, kindness, humility, gentleness, and patience.
+As God’s chosen ones, we are called to embody compassion, kindness, humility, gentleness, and patience towards others.

 — Colossians 3:12